fehmi/simply.js/docs/framer.md

 <img src="docs/images/framer-interactions.gif">

-!> There is a minor limitation about variant transitions/animations.
-Its about the opacity property of Framer nodes.
-It seems they don't work.
-Try to use alpha value in colors to workaround it.
+!> There is a minor limitation regarding variant transitions/animations: the opacity property of Framer nodes appears not to work.
+Try using the alpha value in colors as a workaround.

 ### Collections

 You can also connect collections as component instances in Framer.
-These are special instances that include additional information, which you can access through `props` in your Simply.js component.
+These are special instances that include additional information, accessible through `props` in your Simply.js component.

-Mounting works exactly the same as described above.
+Mounting functions exactly as described above.
 All entries in the collection will be returned and mounted automatically.
-It’s up to you to filter or display them as needed within your Simply.js component.
-You can use the `propsUpdated()` hook to handle that.
+It is up to you to filter or display them as needed within your Simply.js component.
+You can use the `propsUpdated()` hook to manage this.

 <img src="docs/images/mount-collection.jpg">

-You’ll also receive some additional useful data when mounting a collection, which will be available in the `props` object as shown below:
+You will also receive additional useful data when mounting a collection, which will be available in the `props` object as shown below:

 ```js
 {